gary-gpt/chatbot-ui/docs/components/chat/file-picker.tsx.md

 ---
 source: components/chat/file-picker.tsx
-generated: '2025-06-08T13:21:01.635Z'
+generated: 2025-06-08T21:31:35.032Z
 tags: []
-hash: 70a26b0775b9a212f7ae7228f2233de4bc2f6a9b9f5d1cc4652230170213c6a5
+hash: b356685c3c03beff7cffc452cb53550f5e3ab1fa59024fc382d2c8cfc3c11789
 ---

-# FilePicker Component
+# FilePicker Component Documentation

-This is a documentation for the `FilePicker` component in React.
+This document provides a detailed explanation of the `FilePicker` component in the `chatbot-ui` project.
+The component is located at `/Users/garymason/chatbot-ui/components/chat/file-picker.tsx`.

+## Overview

+The `FilePicker` component is a functional component that provides an interface for users to select files and collections.
+It filters files and collections based on a search query and displays the filtered results to the user.
+The component also handles keyboard events for navigation and selection.

-## Import Dependencies
+## Code Explanation

+### Imports

-The `FilePicker` component imports several dependencies:
+The component imports necessary dependencies, React hooks, context, and types from various modules.

-- `ChatbotUIContext` from "@/context/context"
-- `Tables` from "@/supabase/types"
-- `IconBooks` from "@tabler/icons-react"
-- `FC, useContext, useEffect, useRef` from "react"
-- `FileIcon` from "../ui/file-icon"

-## Props
+### Props

-The `FilePicker` component receives the following props:
+The `FilePicker` component accepts the following props:

-- `isOpen`: A boolean indicating if the file picker is open.
+- `isOpen`: A boolean indicating whether the file picker is open.
-- `searchQuery`: A string for the search query.
+- `searchQuery`: A string for the search query to filter files and collections.
-- `onOpenChange`: A function to handle the change of the open state.
+- `onOpenChange`: A function to handle changes to the `isOpen` state.
 - `selectedFileIds`: An array of selected file IDs.
 - `selectedCollectionIds`: An array of selected collection IDs.
-- `onSelectFile`: A function to handle the selection of a file.
+- `onSelectFile`: A function to handle file selection.
-- `onSelectCollection`: A function to handle the selection of a collection.
+- `onSelectCollection`: A function to handle collection selection.
-- `isFocused`: A boolean indicating if the file picker is focused.
+- `isFocused`: A boolean indicating whether the file picker is focused.

-## Component Functionality
+### Component Logic

-The `FilePicker` component uses the `ChatbotUIContext` to get the files and collections.
-It also uses a ref to keep track of the items in the file picker.
+The `FilePicker` component uses the `ChatbotUIContext` to get the files and collections data, and a function to set the open state of the file picker.

+The component uses the `useRef` hook to create a reference to the list of items (files and collections) displayed.

+The `useEffect` hook is used to focus on the first item in the list when the file picker is focused.

 The component filters the files and collections based on the search query and whether they have been selected.

-The `handleOpenChange` function is used to handle the change of the open state of the file picker.

-The `handleSelectFile` and `handleSelectCollection` functions are used to handle the selection of a file or a collection and then close the file picker.
+The `handleOpenChange`, `handleSelectFile`, and `handleSelectCollection` functions are used to handle the opening and closing of the file picker and the selection of files and collections.

-The `getKeyDownHandler` function is used to handle key down events.
-It handles the "Escape", "Backspace", "Enter", "Tab", "ArrowDown", and "ArrowUp" keys.

-The component returns a div that displays the filtered files and collections.
-Each file or collection is displayed with an icon and its name and description.
-The user can select a file or collection by clicking on it or by using the "Enter" key.

-## Styles

-The component uses Tailwind CSS for styling.
-The file picker is displayed as a flex container with a background, rounded corners, a border, and padding.
-The files and collections are displayed as flex items with hover and focus styles.
+The `getKeyDownHandler` function handles keyboard events for navigation (Tab, ArrowUp, ArrowDown) and selection (Enter) within the file picker.

+### Rendering

+The component renders a list of filtered files and collections.
+If no items match the search query, a message is displayed.
+Each item in the list is focusable and clickable, and displays an icon and details about the item.
+The `onClick` and `onKeyDown` events are handled for each item.